odileeds/northern-powergrid/data/scenarios/README.md

 * `combine` determines how Primary Sub-station values are combined into Local Authorities (`sum` to add each Primary contribution up or `max` to find the maximum value of a Primary in the Local Authority);
 * `units` is the label to put after a number on the scale and popups (e.g. `MWh`);
 * `description` is the help text that appears below the drop down.

+Check that your changes are still valid JSON using [JSON Lint](https://jsonlint.com/).